ashleylevi/colorcraze/README.md

 ### Tech Stack
 * All data for this application is stored in a custom backend database built using Express, PostgreSQL, and Knex utilizing REST API.
-* Front end was built in vanilla JavaScript.
+* Front-end was built in vanilla JavaScript.

 Colorcraze is deployed to Heroku and can be found at: https://colorcraze.herokuapp.com/